AlgoMole/MolCRAFT/README.md

 -----
 ## Data
-The data used for training / evaluating the model are organized in the [data](https://drive.google.com/drive/folders/16KiwfMGUIk4a6mNU20GnUd0ah-mjNlhC?usp=share_link) Google Drive folder
+Data used for training / evaluating the model should be put in the `data` folder by default, and accessible in the [data](https://drive.google.com/drive/folders/16KiwfMGUIk4a6mNU20GnUd0ah-mjNlhC?usp=share_link) Google Drive folder.

-To train the model from scratch, download the lmdb file and split file:
+To train the model from scratch, download the lmdb file and split file into data folder:
 * `crossdocked_v1.1_rmsd1.0_pocket10_processed_final.lmdb`
 * `crossdocked_pocket10_pose_split.pt`

-To evaluate the model on the test set, download _and_ unzip the `test_set.zip`.
+To evaluate the model on the test set, download _and_ unzip the `test_set.zip` into data folder.
 It includes the original PDB files that will be used in Vina Docking.

 We also provide the script for preprocessing the featurization for the lmdb data in `transform.py`.
 To enable accelerated training, set the yaml file as follows: